botaul/botmaster/README.md

 ### Admin command
 Note: Due to Heroku dyno cycling, some commands that use temporary data won't work perfectly. <br>
-Only admin can access these commands.
-If user try to access this commands, the user will be notified that the keyword is wrong. <br>
+Only admin can access these commands. <br>
 `/add_blacklist word1 word2 word-n` <br>
 `/rm_blacklist word1 word2 word-n` <br>
 `/db_update` not available when Database = False <br>